paps/api-store/store/Instagram Profile Scraper/Instagram Profile Scraper.md

 # Our Solution

 Launch an automated agent that will connect as yourself on Instagram.
-It will then browse and collect all the info from the designated profiles.
+It will then browse and collect data from the designated profiles.

 # What will you need? ⚙️